cjfuller/rjsx-mode/README.md

 The goal is for the indentation to follow the [Khan Academy style guidelines for jsx](https://github.com/Khan/style-guides/blob/master/style/react.md).

-The refactor from web-mode.el is still in progress, and there are still some minor indentation issues.
-The tests reflect the desired style and as a result, the build is failing.
-Check the status to see what still needs to be fixed.
+The simplifying refactor from web-mode.el is still in progress, but indentation should be up to spec with the style guide.
+If not, feel free to add a test and submit a pull request!

 ## Installation